Kitchener bun

-The Kitchener bun is a type of sweet pastry made and sold in South Australia since 1915.
+The Kitchener bun is a type of doughnut made and sold in South Australia since 1915.
 It consists of a bun sometimes baked, sometimes fried, made from a sweet yeasted dough similar to that used for making doughnuts, split and then filled with raspberry or strawberry jam and cream, most often with a dusting of sugar on the top.

-The Kitchener bun resembles the Berliner, a pastry of German origin – although distinguished from it by an open face and the use of more cream than jam – and was, in fact, known as such until anti-German sentiment in World War I led to its renaming in honour of the British field marshal Lord Kitchener.
+The Kitchener bun resembles the Berliner, a doughnut of German origin – although distinguished from it by an open face and the use of more cream than jam – and was, in fact, known as such until anti-German sentiment in World War I led to its renaming in honour of the British field marshal Lord Kitchener.

-In a 1930 recipe the jam is sealed into the pastry before deep-frying in fat, and there is no mention of cream until 1934.
+In a 1930 recipe the jam is sealed into the doughnut before deep-frying in fat, and there is no mention of cream until 1934.
 Ten years later, an Unley Road baker was fined £15 2 (around $1000) for using cream in his Kitchener buns, contrary to provisions in the National Security Regulations.